 In God’s name we pray.
 Amen.

-(This prayer was written by the National Council of Churches in Korea of South Korea in hopes of renewing joint North/South composition of prayers next year.)
+(This prayer has been proposed by the National Council of Churches in Korea of South Korea and send to the Korean Christian Federation of North Korea for approval.)

 Response to Prayer: “I Give My Peace unto You”